Last update: October 2nd, 2021

 * Anyone professionally organizing an event must also comply with the relevant laws and regulations;

-In both cases (privately and professionally organized events) singing and dancing is prohibited and strict hygiene requirements must be observed in accordance with the Public Health Department’s guidelines.
+* In both cases (privately and professionally organized events) singing and dancing is prohibited (inside and outside) and strict hygiene requirements must be observed in accordance with the Public Health Department’s guidelines.

 May music groups presently perform and may people dance together?

 Music groups are allowed to play and sing in front of an audience, but they must adhere to the basic rules.

 This includes keeping 1.5 meters distance from each other, washing your hands regularly and making a test appointment immediately if you have any symptoms.